Capability review: Department of Communications

 The Australian Public Service Commission (APSC) has undertaken 23 capability reviews of Australian Public Service (APS) agencies.
-The reviews identify organisational strengths and areas for improvement, helping to lift the productivity of individual agencies and the APS
+The reviews identify organisational strengths and areas for improvement, helping to lift the productivity of individual agencies and the APS as a whole.

 I thank the Department of Communications for its professional and enthusiastic engagement at all stages of the review process.
 Staff who participated in interviews and workshops displayed great passion for their work and provided valuable insights into the department's capability.